Connect with us

 The Small Business Administration’s Economic Injury Disaster Loan program offers Jackson businesses loans with interest rates as low as 3.04% and payback period of up to 30 years.

 “For most of us restaurateurs in Jackson, a loan, which we must pay back, is yet another negative financial burden which we simply cannot justify,” Good said.
-“We simply want our operating to stabilize.
+“We simply want our operating environment to stabilize.
 We want water.
 We want safety.
 We want quality of life.”

 Ezra Brown, owner of Soulé Coffee + Bubbletea, located in the Fondren District in Jackson, Friday, Sept.
 16, 2022.